Share Your Knowledge

 Before drafting your session proposal, be sure to read the guidelines on this page and on the Writing Guidelines page before you start writing.

-- We're seeking 15-, 20-, 30- and/or 45-minute breakout sessions or 60-minute roundtable discussions from professionals comfortable with presenting virtually and being recorded.
+- We're seeking 60-minute sessions from professionals comfortable with presenting virtually and being recorded.

 - To ensure high engagement, all sessions must be concise and interactive.

-- Presenters will be required to provide their final session materials by May 28, 2021 and be available for both a content and technical rehearsal to be scheduled before June 11, 2021.
-Session materials will be made available to conference attendees prior to the start of the conference.
+- Presenters will be required to provide their final session materials two weeks prior to the session date and be available for both a content and technical rehearsal to be scheduled before the live online session.
+Session materials will be made available to session attendees after the presentation.

 Guidelines and Procedures